mzampieri19/Personal_Projects/README.md

 3. Liquid Intake Tracker: Users would insert their target weight as instructed by physician, and their daily liquid limit.
 The app helps track how much liquids have been consumed in the day and how much they have alloted for the day.
 I was also thinking of adding "weight check ins" in which the user could enter their current weight and the app would tell them how much liquids they can expect to take off during their next session.

 4. Calander: A simple calander to track when their dialysis appointments are to better meange treatments, can also send reminders beforehand.

+5. Tratment Summary: A quick summary of each treatment, asks some questions and guages how it went based on given info, can aoso be used in liquid tracker to see what the weight should be.

+6. Blood Preasure: If user connects a watch would be able to measure and record their blood pressure and heart rate, this can be useful in tracking users blood pressure, unsure of this feature for now.

+### Edit History

+- 6-18-24: Created the neccessary files using npm and created teh envoirment to begin building the app.
+Also began to think of how I want the app to look like with the page layout and general style.
+Began working on the tab navigations.
+Added a bit of style to the tabs and made them work.

 ---------------------------------------------------------------------------------------------------------